open-trackers/GroutUI/README.md

 * [_Open Trackers_ Website](https://open-trackers.github.io) - website for _Gym Routine Tracker_ and _Daily Calorie Tracker_ apps
 * [_Open Trackers_ Project](https://github.com/open-trackers) - Github site for the development project, including full source code

+## Important Note

+Do not add this package as a dependency to projects outside the _Open Trackers_ project!

+The code in this package is not stable.
+It may change at any time, including removal, to support the apps and other packages in the _Open Trackers_ project.

+You are nevertheless welcome to take what you need, provided you continue to meet the terms of the license (typically MPL-2.0).

+Better yet, spin the borrowed code off into its own stable package.
+Let us know, as we may wish to add it as a dependency.

 ## License

 Copyright 2022, 2023 OpenAlloc LLC